SaahilClaypool/blackmirror/Timeline.md

 At dinner, a new character is brought up who discusses her experience being "gouged" (forced removal of her grain), her memories likely being offered up to someone rich enough to pay for them (their value is implied to be in the memories' intimate contents).
-Everyone at the party agrees that they couldn't go grainless, arguing that real memories can be twisted or are easily faked; the sole grainless person at the dinner uncomfortably says that she's "just happier".
+Everyone at the party agrees that they couldn't go grainless, arguing that real memories can be twisted or are easily faked; the sole grainless person present uncomfortably says that she's "just happier".

-Jonas reveals that uses his grain to store and replay past sexual encounters with other women, possibly to the detriment of other relationships.
+Jonas reveals that he uses his grain to store and replay past sexual encounters with other women, possibly to the detriment of other relationships.

 ## Home for a Night Cup